Who is Entitled to Compensation Under the Jones Act

 Injured seamen also have the right under Federal maritime law to make claims for maintenance and cure benefits.
 The maintenance and cure doctrine is a no fault system that works together with the Jones Act to require an employer to pay an injured seaman’s reasonable and necessary medical expenses related to a shipboard injury or illness.
 Under the maintenance and cure doctrine, a seaman is also entitled to payment of a daily living allowance while he is recovering from his injuries.

 If you have been injured working at sea, don’t guess about your legal rights to compensation.
-Call an experienced maritime injury lawyer to learn about your rights to compensation under the Jones Act.
-Call James Beard at 1-800-621-1091.
+Call an experienced maritime injury firm to learn about your rights to compensation under the Jones Act.
+Call Beard and his partners at Johnson Beard & Trueb PC at 1-800-621-1091.